kubernetes/community/contributors/design-proposals/node/kubelet-cri-logging.md

 For rkt, implementation will rely on providing external file-descriptors for stdout/stderr to applications via systemd [4].
 Those streams are currently managed by a journald sidecar, which collects stream outputs and store them in the journal file of the pod.
-This will replaced by a custom sidecar which can produce logs in the format expected by this specification and can handle clients attaching as well.
+This will be replaced by a custom sidecar which can produce logs in the format expected by this specification and can handle clients attaching as well.

 ## Alternatives

-There are ad-hoc solutions/discussions that addresses one or two of the requirements, but no comprehensive solution for CRI specifically has been proposed so far (with the exception of @tmrtfs's proposal [#33111](https://github.com/kubernetes/kubernetes/pull/33111), which has a much
+There are ad-hoc solutions/discussions that adress one or two of the requirements, but no comprehensive solution for CRI specifically has been proposed so far (with the exception of @tmrtfs's proposal [#33111](https://github.com/kubernetes/kubernetes/pull/33111), which has a much